vertec-io/bevy_eventwork/crates/eventwork_sync/README.md

 ## Overview

 eventwork_sync is a server-side Bevy plugin that automatically synchronizes ECS components to connected clients using bincode serialization.
-It's designed for high-performance, high-throughput applications like robotics control, industrial automation, and multiplayer games.
+It's designed for high-performance, high-throughput applications like robotics control, industrial automation, and networked applications.

 ### Key Features